Updated on 2023-12-07 by Adam Hardy

 SDG 9 – Industry, Innovation and Infrastructure

 The corollary to high levels of carbon literacy is raised climate awareness and the desire to build for resilience as well as for zero emissions.
 This will feed a general move towards longer term investments not just for zero emissions but for overall sustainability, leading to planning based on a return on investment over longer periods.
 This may have a negative impact as some investment decisions will be delayed, requiring emergency interventions if basic services in the economy are involved, but it will affect state decision-making just as much as commercial thinking.
-Systems scientists are concerned about the ability of government and commercial decision-making processes to cope, but this is an area where the UCCs framework and a carbon currency will bring a significant advantage due to creation of an extra parameter in finding solutions in the problem space.
+Systems scientists are concerned about the ability of government and commercial decision-making processes to cope, but this is an area where the carbon currency mechanism will bring a significant advantage due to creation of an extra parameter in finding solutions in the problem space.